Pumpapa/minimalmagic/content/SE/Mechanisms.md

 When an instruction is fetched, the PC is immediately incremented.
 This doesn't take additional time; it is done by hardware in the same machine cycle.

-This is an example of autoincrements, which are used frequently, for example when using **stacks**.
+This is an example of auto increment, which is used frequently, for example when using **stacks**.

 # Stacks